cross border workers switzerland guide

 As a cross-border worker (G permit) you are allowed to buy a secondary residence in the near vicinity of your Swiss employer.
 You do not need to apply for a special permit for properties under 1000 m2.
 However, you are not allowed to rent out the property or to let out rooms.

 You can withdraw Swiss pension fund and pillar 3a assets to buy a primary residence outside of Switzerland.
-The withdrawal rules are identical to those for purchases of Swiss properties.
+The withdrawal rules are identical to the rules for purchases of Swiss properties.

 14. Taxes